Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 S&P 500 Outperforms Vanguard Wellington

-The chart below compares the Vanguard Wellington Fund against the S&P 500 Index for the past ~20 years.
+The chart below compares the Vanguard Wellington Fund against the S&P 500 for the past nearly four decades since 1986.

 The verdict?

-We don’t know what will happen in the next recession – how much will the S&P 500 (BLUE) fall?
-Will the Vanguard Wellington catch up?
+We don’t know what will happen in the next 20 years, or how much will the S&P 500 (BLUE) fall?
+Will the Vanguard Wellington catch up as tech ceases to become the darling it has been in the 21st century?

 Here is my advice: